velartrill/velartrill.github.io/orig/spirals/prisoner-of-war/operations.md

 *"Nishvir to Savren, come in, Savren, over."*

-*"Roshlas!* What in Haven is going on?"
+*"Ravlas!* What in Haven is going on?"

 *"Linguists found telegraph facilities.
 We have confirmation Rosies got word to Silent Falls, over."*